 Beaune, Burgundy: Medieval History & Exceptional Wineries

 Since Beaune is the wine capital of Burgundy, we always recommend that our travelers do a tour of some of our favorite wine cellars.
-Whether you're a casual wine drinker or a seasoned oenophile, you'll appreciate the complex flavors of the region's Pinot Noirs and Chardonnays.
+Whether you're a casual wine drinker or a seasoned oenophile, you'll appreciate the complex flavors of the region's Pinot Noirs and Chardonnays

 These pair well with regional delicacies like escargots (snails) or boeuf bourguignon.

-Take a quick look at our tours of Burgundy, France
+Be inspired by our tours of Burgundy, France

 Saumur, Loire Valley: Castles and Elegance